 Premiums written directly, net of premiums ceded pursuant to reinsurance agreements, are earned ratably over the terms of the policy.
 Premiums written, net of reinsurance ceded, relating to the unexpired portion of policies in-force at the balance sheet date are recorded as unearned premiums.
+Premiums collected in advance of the effective date of policies are recorded as advanced premiums.
 Expenses incurred in connection with acquiring new insurance business, such as sales commissions, are charged to operations as incurred and are reduced for ceding commissions received or receivable under reinsurance agreements.

 If anticipated losses, loss adjustment expenses, commissions and other acquisition costs exceed the Association's recorded unearned premium reserve and any future installment premiums on existing policies, a premium deficiency reserve is recognized by recording an additional liability for the deficiency.
 The Association does not include investment income as a factor in the premium deficiency reserve calculation.
-The Association recorded no premium deficiency reserve as of December 31, 2020 or 2019.
+The Association recorded no premium deficiency reserve as of December 31, 2023 or 2022.